rasmuslos/AmpFin/README.md

 Some notes:

 - Try to match the current code style
 - All spacing, especially to the sides, should be `20` units.
-Scrollable items should have a gap of `10` units, non scrollable ones `20`, too.
+Scrollable items should have a gap of `10` units, non scrollable ones `15`.
 Do not use `padding()` without any parameters, it has "smart" behavior, meaning that the padding is all over the place.
 To give a fun example: more or less everything had a padding of `19` units, so most things were _slightly_ of, relative to the toolbar at least.

 Distributing your binaries to your friends and family is allowed.
 The same goes for development builds.